OctopusDeploy/blog/blog/2020-01/nginx-ingress-crds/index.md

 ## Conclusion

-Ingress controllers started as cottage industry in the Kubernetes ecosystem, but as each provider differentiated itself from the competition with new configuration options and features, the annotations added to `Ingress` resources made them unwieldy and unportable.
+Ingress controllers started as a cottage industry in the Kubernetes ecosystem, but as each provider differentiated itself from the competition with new configuration options and features, the annotations added to `Ingress` resources made them unwieldy and unportable.

-By implementing CRDs, NGINX can now expose advanced functionality with verifiable properties.
-I expect these CRDs will be enriched even further as common use cases are identified.
+By implementing CRDs, NGINX exposes advanced functionality with verifiable properties.
+I expect these CRDs will be enriched even further as additional common use cases are identified.